a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/keyboard-detection.md

 ## Keyboard Input

 There is a `Keyboard` class in the engine that handles detecting if a key is currently pressed (or not pressed) on the keyboard at any point while the game is running.
-The class is a "static" class (meaning it can't be instantiated) and exists solely to poll the global keyboard state, which is generally used in `update` methods to check if a certain key is currently being pressed or not.
+The class is a "static" class (meaning it can't be instantiated and all methods are static) and exists solely to poll the global keyboard state, which is generally used in `update` methods to check if a certain key is currently being pressed or not.
-Every class has the ability to detect keyboard input and multiple classes can detect keyboard input at the same time and react to it as desired.
+Every class has the ability to detect keyboard input, and multiple classes can detect keyboard input during the same update cycle and react to it as desired.

 ## Key Detection Methods
 The `Keyboard` class supplies the following methods: